tudurom/windowchef/man/waitron.1.md

 	its <y> component.
 Leaves a gap at the top and bottom of the monitor whose width can be configured.
 Execute it again after maximizing to revert the state of the window.

+* `window_monocle`:
+	Puts the window in the "monocled" state: full screen but with borders visible.
+Monocle mode respects gaps.

 * `window_close`:
 	Closes the focused window.